Lionsberg/lionsberg-wiki/Lionsberg Resource Runway.md

 _____
 ## Baseline Runway

-The Lionsberg System is designed to be co-operated indefinitely into the future with essentially zero overhead.

-During the [[10 Year Grand Strategy]], a nominal baseline runway of ~$50,000 / month is required to secure baseline legal, compliance, administration, and technology stack, plus Jordan's full time focus.
+During the [[10 Year Grand Strategy]], a nominal baseline runway of ~$50,000 / month is required to secure baseline legal, compliance, administration, technology stack, and Jordan's focus.

 ___
 ## Source 1: Membership / Tithes